 Methylated, turpentine, and white spirits are all commonly used as paint thinners.
 Turpentine is a solvent derived from tree resin and consists mainly of monoterpenes α-pinene and β-pinene.

-White spirits are basically petroleum hydrocarbons, while methylated spirits are ethanol mixed with methanol (also known as denatured alcohol).
+White spirits are petroleum hydrocarbons, while methylated spirits are ethanol mixed with methanol (also known as denatured alcohol).
 These substances have a strong irritating smell that can be neutralised using acetic acid.

 3. Fertilisers